dreamcatcher-tech/network/Inbox/2025-04-18 0937 publishing to npm.md

 it would be nice if we could use deno with jsr natively but it might be best to bundle a full emit based npm package, so that it works in bolt.new or others ?
-And this might make the packaging issue go away.
+And this might make the packaging issue go away. remember that the import map can be used to heal or patch what deps are used. so if the problem truly is from

 checks for jsr issues:
 - blank project, then import @std members that import other @std members.